 VG vs PG in E-Liquid - The Definitive Guide

 Except for the nicotine being added to the 50ml bottles after purchase, what separates them?
-Before the idea of vaping came to be, the components which make up the juices had to be refined and characterised by how they enhance flavour, vapour production, throat hit and even how the vapour feels as you pull on an electronic cigarette.
+Before the idea of vaping came to be, the components which make up e-liquids had to be refined and characterised by how they enhance flavour, vapour production, throat hit and even how the vapour feels as you pull on an electronic cigarette.

 Vegetable Glycerine (Known colloquially as VG) is a clear, flavourless, odourless and water soluble polyol (Meaning organic compound).
 Produced from plant oils, typically palm oil, soy, or coconut.